micahco/canvas-effects/README.md

 });
 ```

-## Config

-All of the following config options are optional and contain default values.

 #### seed

 Changes the amount of random points generated based on the area of the element.
-A smaller number will produce more points, resulting in less performance.
+A smaller number will produce more points, resulting in worse performance.
 ```
 const foo = new Constellations({
 	seed: int // Default: 8000